Jail and Inmate Search in North Carolina

 North Carolina Prisons

-North Carolina has 97 jails over 100 counties and another 57 prisons.
-North Carolina works off an annual budget of $1.5 billion and a staff of 19,018 employees.
+The state has 97 jails over 100 counties and another 57 prisons.
+NC works off an annual budget of $1.5 billion and a staff of 19,018 employees.
 Their current inmate population includes 18,520 people in jail and 37,143 in prison.
-The North Carolina community corrections system is also responsible for 83,746 on probation and another 12,150 inmates who have been released on parole.
+The state community corrections system is also responsible for 83,746 on probation and another 12,150 inmates who have been released on parole.
 Based on one hundred thousand residents, North Carolina’s violent crime rate is 372, their property crime rate is 2,738, and their overall incarceration rate is 339.
 It costs North Carolina $29,965 per inmate per year.